victorsmirnov/victorsmirnov/resume-en.md

 Victor started supporting company infrastructure in the AWS Cloud with all resources created manually in the AWS Console.
 In five years, Victor completed the following DevOps tasks.

-Victor migrated all AWS resources to the CDK template.
-The same CDK template creates staging and production environments, allowing testing configuration changes on the staging.
+* Victor migrated all AWS resources to the CDK template.
+The same CDK template creates staging and production environments, allowing testing configuration changes.
 * Victor migrated all company websites from the EC2 instances to docker containers.
 * Victor developed CI/CD pipelines for the company applications.
 * Victor migrated the monolith application from PHP 5.5 to PHP 7.4.